-Raising meat birds is one way to be assured of the quality of chicken you are feeding your family.
+Raising chickens for meat, either as broilers or roaster chickens is one way to be assured of the quality of chicken you are feeding your family.

-When raising meat birds, they will need about ½ sq. foot of space per bird
+When raising chickens for meat, they will need about ½ sq. foot of space per bird

 until they are 2 weeks of age, then you will need to provide 1 sq. foot of space per bird until processing time.
 If you can provide them with 2-3 sq. feet of space per bird, they will have much more room to move around, and the floor will stay cleaner and drier.
 If you use litter for the flooring, it should be maintained to a depth that is dry and fluffy, somewhere around 6 inches deep.
 If you have them on fresh grass, moving their pen daily will keep them healthy.
 When they are on excessively wet, caked, or dirty litter or ground, they can develop breast blisters.
 Breast blisters can easily lead to a loss of that meat.

-A meat bird that is considered a “roaster” is about 6-8 pounds in weight and takes around 8 weeks to raise.
+When raising chickens for meat, understand that a meat bird that is considered a “roaster” is about 6-8 pounds in weight.

-Another issue that can come about with meat birds is breast blisters and bumble foot.
+A big issue that can come about with chickens for meat is breast blisters and bumble foot.

 Breast blisters can occur when the birds are laying in a lot of manure constantly.
 Because they gain weight so quickly, they spend a lot of time laying on their breasts.
 To avoid the blisters, and losing that part of the meat at processing, make sure they have clean ground and/or litter to lay on.
 It won’t be uncommon to have to move a free ranging pen several times a day during the last two weeks of their lives.
 If you have them in a penned area, keeping the litter clean and dry is a must.
 You may have to change it two times a day the last two weeks as well.